Skip to Main Content

-While the majority of classes in this program are Education classes, you are encouraged to seek ways to integrate faith throughout the curriculum you will teach.
-Students who have a heart for Jesus and a passion for teaching ministry are guided to serve God by being servant leaders in their classrooms, in the congregational level, and beyond.
+While the majority of classes in the program are in education and specific academic content areas, Lutheran teachers are also equipped as teachers of the faith who serve their students not only academically but spiritually.
+They work within a team ministry environment, exploring the interaction of faith and learning, and truly caring for their students.
+Those who have a heart for Jesus and a passion for teaching ministry are guided to serve God by being servant leaders in their classrooms, at the congregational level, and beyond.

-For more information regarding the Lutheran Teaching Ministry program, please contact the Director, Dr. Cari Chittick, at firstname.lastname@example.org or (949) 214-3355.
+For more information regarding the Lutheran Teaching Ministry program, please contact the Director, Dr. Cari Chittick.

 Dr. Cari Chittick